-The delusion of the separate self
+The illusion of the separate self

 by Edinburgh artist Mike Heseltine.